 Through innovation and knowledge sharing, and in its efforts to reduce its environmental footprint, Kering espouses groundbreaking solutions and processes leading to the widespread adoption of sustainable practices.

-Materials Innovation Lab
+Material Innovation Lab

-In 2013, the Group created the Materials Innovation Lab (MIL), which is dedicated to the sourcing of sustainable materials and fabrics.
+In 2013, the Group created the Material Innovation Lab (MIL), which is dedicated to the sourcing of sustainable materials and fabrics.
 Located in Milan, the MIL works closely with Kering’s Houses to support them in integrating sustainable materials into their supply chains.
 The MIL pays particular attention to cotton, silk, cashmere, viscose and polyester.
 In doing so, the MIL provides the Group’s Houses and key suppliers with resources, tools and new solutions to help them understand how to make more sustainable choices in their products’ development.

 Its database uses unique referencing for suppliers and their fabrics.
 Kering’s Houses have access to more than 3,800 samples of certified organic fabrics and fibers including alternative leather and sustainable fabrics as well as natural, cellulosic and synthetic fibers.
 Fabrics are subject to an in-depth review and are assessed in light of both external standards and certification, and a tool exclusive to the MIL developed in line with the EP&L methodology.